Skip to content

 Photo by Fearless Collective

-In the heart of a sacred grove in the Thar desert in Rajasthan, India, is an 800-year-old well, a beri.
-The local community belonging to the Meghwal, Bhil, Meena and Rabari tribes have long cultivated sophisticated water harvesting practices drawing from deep knowledge of the land and its geology to sustain people and livestock in this region.
+In the heart of a sacred grove in the Thar Desert in Rajasthan, India, is an 800-year-old well, a beri.
+The local community belonging to the Meghwal, Bhil, Meena, and Rabari tribes have long cultivated sophisticated water harvesting practices drawing from deep knowledge of the land and its geology to sustain people and livestock in this region.
 Until recently, the well in Samwata village had gone untouched for more than three decades.
 As the water level had fallen considerably over the years, locals began to depend on (often unreliable) water shipments.
 It wasn’t until the community came together to paint a mural honoring the grove that they made an unexpected discovery.

 Earlier this year, the Fearless Collective had invited the women of Samwata to change the narrative of the desert as a sparse, scarce wasteland, to one that is abundant by co-creating a large-scale mural within the 800-year-old Jaisalmer Fort.
 Founded in 2012 by artist and activist Shilo Shiv Suleman, the Fearless Collective is a global art collaborative that sees public art as an act of resistance and an opportunity to counter fear with abundance, love, and beauty.
-Working across the Global South, Fearless Collective seeks to create art that is participatory and transformative, engaging communities that have been historically marginalized or misrepresented to express their stories, identities, and visions for a just world.

 Photo by Fearless Collective